I am an "Investigador Auxiliar" (Assistant

 Work on my book has now finished.
 It is called "Atomic Force Microscopy", written along with Paul West and it will be published in 2010.
 More details can be found at afmhelp.com.

-We don't have any other positions open currently, but if you are interested in a project concerning AFM, please contact me.
+We don't have any positions open currently, but if you are interested in a project concerning AFM, please contact me.

 In particular, we are keen to find candidates, at doctoral or post-doctoral level to study atomic force microscopy of bacteria.